southworkscom/botbuilder-dotnet/tests/Adapters/Microsoft.Bot.Builder.Adapters.Facebook.TestBot/README.md

     A) In the Access Tokens section, select a Facebook Page or create a new one.
 This is the page where the bot will be tested later.

-    B) After selecting the page, the permissions should be edited, select the "Tutorial Page" option and continue.
+    B) After selecting the page, the permissions should be edited, click on the button "Add or Remove Pages", select the page just created as option and continue.

     C) A Page Access Token is generated.
 Copy it, it will be needed to connect the adapter.

 4 - Get the app credentials.
 Go to Settings, Basic and copy the App Secret.

-5 - Set the tokens in the file appsettings.json:
+5 - Set the tokens in appsettings.json file:

     - VerifyToken (create one.
 It will be used to validate received messages)
     - AppSecret (the one obtained in step 4)